If you, a member of your family, or an individual such as a family friend are paying your fees, then you are a self funded student.

 You can make a pre-payment by credit or debit card before your fee is displayed on My Balance by clicking Make a pre-payment/deposit.

 If information on scholarships / sponsorship is missing please check your Student Profile.
 If your funding is not shown in your Student Profile please contact email@example.com.

 If a family member of friend is with you in person, you can log in to My Applications and ask them to complete the payment form.

 If they are not with you, they'll not be able to access My Applications for security reasons.
 Instead, they can use our open payment gateway service to pay using their credit or debit card.

-To pay from your UK bank account your bank will need the following information:
+To pay by bank transfer your bank will need the following information: